-Glass and other surfaces are hot during operation AND cool down.
+Screen/mesh, glass doors and other surfaces are hot during operation AND cool down.

-Hot glass will cause burns.
+Hot screen/mesh and glass doors will cause burns.

-- · DO NOT touch glass until it is cooled

-- · NEVER allow children to touch glass

-- · Keep children away

-- · CAREFULLY SUPERVISE children in same room as fireplace.

-- Alert children and adults to hazards of high temperatures.
+- · Do not touch screen/mesh or glass doors until cooled - NEVER allow children to touch screen/mesh or glass doors - Keep children away - CAREFULLY SUPERVISE children in same room as fireplace. - Alert children and adults to hazards of high temperatures.